juanmirod/GameLoop/README.md

 In development / TODO:

-- Complete Primitives module to include circles and lines.
+- Complete Primitives module to include lines.
 - Complete TileMap module with different layers, interaction matrix, an improved drawing method and objects.
 - Sprite module to be able to draw animated sprites.
 - Interaction Module to manage keyboard and mouse events.